Ferrologic/rnd-150415-jakob-camilla-kristian/README.md

 3. Run on windows `.\gradlew.bat bootRun` or on mac/linux `./gradlew.sh bootRun`
 4. Open browser on `http://localhost:3333` or the port you set in `application.properties`

 It requires a running mqtt-broker, currently there is a mosquitto broker running at backend.ipaas.io:10383.
-If it is down you may have to run your own broker.
+If it is down you have to run your own broker.
 In that case use `application.properties` to configure your own broker URL.

 ```
                        +-------------------------+